samlaipolyu/none.github.io/_whatsup/test.md

 ---
 title: "How to build this"
 collection: whatsup
-type: "What's up"
+type: "Conference proceedings talk"
-permalink: /whatsup/2020-05-04-startkick-1
+permalink: /wahtsup/1
-venue: "A Starbucks"
+venue: "a random starbucks"
 date: 2020-05-04
 location: "Hong Kong"
 ---

-This is a description of your talk, which is a markdown files that can be all markdown-ified like any other post.
-Yay markdown!
+This is a description of your conference proceedings talk, note the different field in type.
+You can put anything in this field.